Host Yourself - Web Fonts

 For most projects, we've got you covered with backward compatibility so you won't have to update any icon names in your project - we'll translate any older version icon names, style syntax, and CSS pseudo-element icon references automatically.

-But there are other changes that might affect your project from version to version, be sure to check out our upgrading guides to get all the details on upgrading an existing project using Version 6 or older versions to a newer version of Font Awesome.
+But there are other changes that might affect your project from version to version, be sure to check out our upgrading guides to get all the details on upgrading an existing project using v6 or older versions to a newer version of Font Awesome.